win2win/ICOpaypie/README.md

         Funding,
         Refunding
     }
-* in case of failed campaign contributors can safly withdraw their funds by calling receiveApproval() function and withdrawPayments()
+* in case of failed campaign contributors can safly withdraw their funds by calling refund() function.
+* in presale contributors will need to claim their tokens after ICO.
+To claim tokens one needs to call function claimTokens() and flag "Distributing" has to be set as a step in campaig.